SaeedRahmani/mpc__iv_course/README.md

 ## Troubleshooting

 - **Solver Errors**: These may indicate an infeasible trajectory or too aggressive constraints
-  - Try reducing the target speed
+  - Try changing the target speed
-  - Increase the prediction horizon
+  - Change the prediction horizon
   - Adjust the cost weights to prioritize different aspects

 - **Slow Simulation**: For faster execution:
-  - Use the command-line version with `--no-animation`
-  - Reduce the prediction horizon (T)
+  - Reduce the prediction horizon (T) -- But be aware of the effects
   - Increase the time step (DT)

 - **Path Following Issues**: If the vehicle struggles to follow the path: